mucximilian/memstats/README.md

 ##About

-Since March 2015, I keep records of my Memrise learning performance (this is my [Memrise profile](http://www.memrise.com/user/mucx)).
-I figured out that getting more diverse stats about my learning than the ones available on the profile page boosts my learning motivation.
+Since March 2015, I keep record of my Memrise learning performance (this is my [Memrise profile](http://www.memrise.com/user/mucx)).
+I figured out that getting more diverse stats about my learning process than the ones available on the profile page boosts my learning motivation.
 I can aim for new goals regularly, like increasing a specific mean value.
 For example, keeping the overall mean of points per day at a certain value.

 A cron-job controlled PHP script obtains the raw learning data from the API and stores it into a MySQL database (__Note:__ The PHP script is not part of the repository).
 Using the quick export function of _phpMyAdmin_, a CSV file is created containing the following data: